WHRB: Programming

 WHRB is a confederacy of on-air departments, each with its own staff, training requirements, and allocation of airtime.
-Departments include Classical Music, The Jazz Spectrum, The Blues Hangover, Sports, WHRB News, The Darker Side, and Record Hospital.
+Departments include Classical Music, The Jazz Spectrum, The Blues Hangover, Sports, News, The Darker Side, and Record Hospital.
 During the academic year, the station publishes several detailed program guides, describing its regular programming as well as the Orgy periods that end each semester.

 Orgies (the term is a registered trademark of the station) are consecutive presentations of the entire musical output of composers, record labels, or genres, sometimes running 24 hours a day for a week or more.
 Station legend has it that these began when an exuberant undergraduate in 1943 decided to celebrate his passing a difficult exam by broadcasting all nine Beethoven symphonies in order.
 Orgies continue to take place during exam periods, allowing the station to be run with a reduced on-air staff at these busy times.
 "Orgies" are broadcast each year throughout most of December, and again from the beginning of May through Harvard's commencement ceremony near the end of that month.

 Some of WHRB's regular programs have long histories of their own.
 For example, the country music program Hillbilly at Harvard dates back to 1948, and Sunday Night at the Opera is one of the longest-running programs in its genre in the United States.
 The station's underground rock department, Record Hospital, began in 1984 and hosts an annual music "fest".

-WHRB also broadcasts live play-by-play coverage of all Harvard University football and men's hockey games, along with occasional broadcasts of other Harvard sports like men's basketball and women's hockey, and is the Boston area home, in season, for the weekly broadcasts of the Metropolitan Opera.
+WHRB also broadcasts live play-by-play coverage of all Harvard University football and men's hockey games, along with occasional broadcasts of other Harvard sports like men's basketball and women's hockey, and is the Boston-area home, in season, for the weekly broadcasts of the Metropolitan Opera.
+WHRB has broadcast the weekly Sunday services at Harvard's Memorial Church since the early 1960s.